Dr. Susan Love Foundation for Breast Cancer Research Appoints Noted Nonprofit Leader Christopher Clinton Conway as Chief Executive Officer

 For more than three decades, Dr. Susan Love Foundation for Breast Cancer Research has engaged in and supported cutting-edge research as part of its mission to achieve a future without breast cancer.
 Current research priorities include: 1) A collaboration with NASA Jet Propulsion Laboratory to understand the structure of the breast ducts and ultimately construct a 3D map of the breast ductal system; 2) A Self-Reading Ultrasound project funded by the National Institutes of Health, which is focused on developing new technology that could dramatically improve access to life-saving portable screening devices in low- and middle-income countries; and 3) The Metastatic Breast Cancer (MBC) Collateral Damage project, which uses crowd-sourced information to uncover the hidden physical, financial and psychological costs of living with breast cancer that has metastasized.

-This year the foundation is also celebrating the 10th anniversary of Army of Women®, the nation’s largest research population dedicated to mobilizing a future without breast cancer.
-To date, Army of Women has enrolled over 380,000 women and men, connecting them to researchers who are dedicated to solving important breast cancer questions.
-Army of Women forges partnerships between its members and the scientific community, teaches members about the clinical research process and connects women with innovative research studies.
-Earlier this year, the foundation launched a new app for Army of Women, making it easier than ever to connect with this community and participate in research.
+This year the foundation is also celebrating the 10th anniversary of Love Research Army®, the nation’s largest research population dedicated to mobilizing a future without breast cancer.
+To date, Love Research Army has enrolled over 380,000 women and men, connecting them to researchers who are dedicated to solving important breast cancer questions.
+Love Research Army forges partnerships between its members and the scientific community, teaches members about the clinical research process and connects women with innovative research studies.
+Earlier this year, the foundation launched a new app for Love Research Army, making it easier than ever to connect with this community and participate in research.

 About Dr. Susan Love Foundation for Breast Cancer Research